 What is Berks Encore Care+?

 Berks Encore Care+ is a holistic, client-centered approach to caring for older adults.
 At Berks Encore Care+, our Aging Life Care Professionals™ work with you to provide answers at a time of uncertainty.
-Their guidance and assistance helps families take action and make decisions that ensure quality care and an optimal life for those they love.
-This reduces worry, stress and time off of work for family caregivers.
+Their guidance and expertise helps families take action and make decisions that ensure quality care and an optimal life for those they love.
+As a result, this reduces worry, stress and time off of work for family caregivers.

 Our professionals accomplish this by: